whatwg/streams/reference-implementation/README.md

 Test coverage is not complete, but we do aim for it to be.
 Adding tests would be a great way to contribute to this project.

+You can check the test coverage at any time by running `npm run coverage` in this folder.

 ### Original Tests

 The original tests are written using the [tape](https://github.com/substack/tape) framework.